apoosharma/-Energy_Consumption_Prediction_and_Anomaly_Detection/README.md

-# First-Machine-Learning-Project
+# Energy Consumption Prediction & Anomaly Detection
 Predicting how many medals each country will win in the olympics using a linear regression model.
-# Energy Consumption Prediction & Anomaly Detection

 ## 📌 Overview
 This project predicts energy consumption and identifies anomalies using machine learning.